xyzcoder/xyzcoder.github.io/_posts/2018-06-07-dnSpy-For DeCompiling,Debugging.md

 - DnSpy
 ---

+DnSpy is a c# reverse engineering tool which helped me to decompile a c# assembly and debug it
 # **Problem I am trying to solve**:
 I Was having an issue with a .Net Windows Application exe throughing error message when trying to open it.
 I have an exe, and all dll's related to the project and a local database instance whose connectionstring is specified in a ini file.
 Unfortunately I dont have access to code base so that I can debug it using Visual Studio.
 So I was searching for options to actually find out what the issue was.

 I tried following approaches:
-1. Decompile the dll's using dotPeek, JustCompile  and then create the project in visual studio but that failed.
+1. Decompile the dll's using dotPeek( jetbrains dotpeek), JustCompile  and then create the project in visual studio but that failed.
 2. Another option can be using Visual Studio + dotPeek( as symbol server), Even this is not successful because I am not able to attach process in visual studio, because it is failing in the load it self.

+So I am actually looking for a reverse enginerring tool which can acts as a c# disassembler

 Then I came accross a called **"dnSpy"**.